rescrv/HyperDex/doc/api/python.rst

          The key of the object.
 Keys may be either byte strings or integers.

       attrs:
-         A dictionary mapping attribute names to the amount by which the corresponding values will be incremented.
+         A dictionary mapping attribute names to the number to be added to the corresponding values.
 The specified attributes must be numeric in nature.

-   .. py:method:: atomicdec(space, key, attrs)
+   .. py:method:: atomic_sub(space, key, attrs)

-      .. include:: shards/atomicdec.rst
+      .. include:: shards/atomic_sub.rst

       The return value is a boolean indicating success.
 If the value is ``True``, the object exists, and all values were atomically decremented.